Guidance for reviewers - BBSRC

 Reviewers should not use journal-based metrics, such as Journal Impact Factors, as a surrogate measure of the quality of individual research articles, to assess an individual scientist’s contributions.
 This is in line with our commitment to DORA.

-The proposal you are asked to review includes a case for support.
-In some instances, the case for support may include a link to a website containing information on the research proposed.
+In some instances, the proposal may include a link to a website containing information on the research proposed.
 Reviewers are not required to consider this additional information when providing comments on a proposal.
 If you do choose to look at this information, note that it is possible that your anonymity to the applicant may be compromised.

 Reviewer guidance

 BBSRC takes great care to ensure that the reviews are appropriate and of value to both the applicant and our panels.
-For that reason, if BBSRC feels that there are any elements of a review that do not meet its criteria, we will return them to the reviewer for amendment.
+For that reason, if BBSRC feels that there are any elements of a review that do not meet its criteria, the review will not be used.

-The following is a list of common reasons why the BBSRC might return a review for amendment.
+The following is a list of common reasons why the BBSRC might consider a review to be unusable.

 The tone and language used by a reviewer is confrontational or emotive